Azathothas/Stars/README.md

 - [xnl-h4ck3r/urless](https://github.com/xnl-h4ck3r/urless) – De-clutter a list of URLs
 - [xnl-h4ck3r/waymore](https://github.com/xnl-h4ck3r/waymore) – Find way more from the Wayback Machine, Common Crawl, Alien Vault OTX, URLScan & VirusTotal!
 - [xnl-h4ck3r/xnLinkFinder](https://github.com/xnl-h4ck3r/xnLinkFinder) – A python tool used to discover endpoints, potential parameters, and a target specific wordlist for a given target
-- [xonsh/xonsh](https://github.com/xonsh/xonsh) – :shell: Python-powered, cross-platform, Unix-gazing shell.
+- [xonsh/xonsh](https://github.com/xonsh/xonsh) – :shell: Python-powered shell.
+Full-featured and cross-platform.
 - [xxh/xxh](https://github.com/xxh/xxh) – 🚀 Bring your favorite shell wherever you go through the ssh.
 Xonsh shell, fish, zsh, osquery and so on.
 - [yogeshojha/rengine](https://github.com/yogeshojha/rengine) – reNgine is an automated reconnaissance framework for web applications with a focus on highly configurable streamlined recon process via Engines, recon data correlation and organization, continuous monitoring, backed by a database, and simple yet intuitive User Interface. reNgine makes it easy for penetration testers to gather reconnaissance with minimal configuration and with the help of reNgine's correlation, it just makes recon effortless.
 - [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) – A feature-rich command-line audio/video downloader